Seán Mac Stíofáin: Leading the Provisional IRA

 When an IRA special army convention voted to drop the principle of abstentionism in December 1969, a troika comprising Mac Stiofáin, Dáithí Ó Conaill and Seamus Twomey together with others established themselves as a "Provisional Army Council" in anticipation of a contentious 1970 Sinn Féin Ard Fheis.
 At this, the Marxist leadership of Sinn Féin failed to attain the prerequisite two-thirds majority necessary to overturn the party's constitutional opposition to "partitionist" assemblies.
-This was despite the disbandment of pro-abstentionist branches and district committees, such as the 1966 dissolution of the entire North Kerry Comhairle Ceantair of Sinn Féin, embracing 13 cumainn (branches) and 250 members and including three local councillors and expulsion of leading figures such as May Daly (sister of Charlie Daly, executed at Drumboe, Donegal, in 1923), John Joe Rice, Sinn Féin TD from 1957 to 1961 and John Joe Sheehy, veteran republican and Kerry footballer.
-Many others were similarly ousted from the organisation.
-The underlying issue was the uncompromising stand of Kerry in refusing recognition to Westminster, Leinster House and Stormont.

 Mac Stiofáin was subsequently appointed the chief of staff of the Provisional Army Council.
-At the Sinn Féin Ard Fheis in Dublin on 10 January 1970, Mac Stíofáin declared from the podium that he pledged his "allegiance to the Provisional Army Council" before leading the walkout of disgruntled members to form what would become Provisional Sinn Féin.
+At the Sinn Féin Ard Fheis in Dublin on 11 January 1970, Mac Stíofáin declared from the podium that he pledged his "allegiance to the Provisional Army Council" before leading the walkout of disgruntled members to form what would become Provisional Sinn Féin.
+In a later interview, Mac Stíofáin denied a suggestion that he had taken the microphone from Goulding to make the declaration, saying only that he had walked to it himself, and he estimated that around forty per cent of those present joined the walkout.
 The split also ended Mac Stíofáin's friendship with Cathal Goulding, who went on to serve as chief of staff of the rival Official IRA.
 Although both had been good personal friends before the split, Goulding was later scathing about "that English Irishman".
+Goulding told the Guardian that Mac Stíofáin spent his time trying to prove to others that he was as Irish as they were, and that within the IRA he felt he had to appear more militant than his colleagues.

 The "Provisional Army Council" in the coming months commanded the loyalty of the IRA national organisation, save for a few isolated instances (that of the IRA Company of the Lower Falls Road, Belfast, under the command of Billy McMillen, and other small units in Derry, Newry, Dublin and Wicklow).
 Mac Stiofáin's men soon came to be known as the Provisional IRA.